thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-09-13-welcoming-karen-palmer.markdown

 We are delighted to welcome our latest art resident [Karen Palmer](/bio/karen-palmer) to Thoughtworks.
 Karen joins us for the fall 2017 season to work on a project looking at Artificial Intelligence, facial recognition and storytelling.

 {% include image file='heather-karen.jpg'
-   caption='Karen Palmer and Heather Dewey-Hagborg at the opening of \'A Becoming Resemblance\' in August 2017' %}
+   alt='Karen Palmer and Heather Dewey-Hagborg at an opening' caption='Karen Palmer and Heather Dewey-Hagborg at the opening of \'A Becoming Resemblance\' in August 2017' %}

 Karen came to New York a little early and was able to attend the opening of previous resident [Heather Dewey-Hagborg](/bio/heather-dewey-hagborg)'s [opening at Fridman Gallery](https://www.fridmangallery.com/a-becoming-resemblance) last month.